debugwand/assethandler/README.md

 This file specifies how you want to organise your JS files.

 It is used by uglify to concatenate the right files into the right individual minified files.
-It is passed through to writeconfig to create the dev includes properly.
+It is passed through to grunt-assetincludes to create the dev includes properly.

 Globbing allows you to specify a folder and subfolders.